“What do you want to be when you grow up?”

 It also states that 38% of businesses surveyed expect to extend their workforce to new productivity-enhancing roles.
 And more than 25% of respondents expect automation to create new roles for their business.

-Driving advances in technology will require specialists in AI and machine learning, big data, process automation, information security and robotics, and people with Blockchain knowhow.
+Driving advances in technology will require specialists in AI and machine learning, big data, process automation, information security, and robotics, and people with Blockchain know-how.
+So, the list of most respected professions might change in the coming decade.

 But in the future world of work, there will also be demand for the personal touch, with predicted growth in roles that leverage distinctively “human” skills.